satwik2711/Repair-Of-Thought/README.md

 - **Function-Level Repair**: Goes beyond the conventional line-level or hunk-level techniques, focusing instead on entire function blocks to achieve more impactful repairs.
 - **User Interface**: Built with Streamlit, the application offers an intuitive UI that simplifies the APR process for users.
 - **Cost-Efficiency**: Achieves robust repair performance without requiring detailed statement-level fault localization, significantly reducing costs.
+- **Open Source and Cost-Free Options**: Provides both open-source and GPT-based reasoning chains, making it possible to choose between cost-effective Groq models (free) or GPT-4o (paid) for enhanced flexibility.

 ## 🔧 ROT Framework

 The ROT workflow consists of the following stages:

-1. **Solution Suggestion Generation**: The model takes a buggy function as input, utilizes auxiliary repair-relevant information (e.g., error messages, test reports, comments), and outputs natural language repair suggestions using the Chain of Thought (CoT) approach.
+1. **Reasoning Chain Generation**: Leveraging OpenAI’s current segment leader model (O1) or Groq (G1) for reasoning, this step lays down chain-of-thought processes to thoroughly understand the problem statement.
+The reasoning can be done using either GPT-4o (paid) or Groq (free), allowing users to select based on their requirements.
+2. **Solution Suggestion Generation**: The reasoning is combined to form a final natural language solution.
+This solution is then passed to the Code-specific language model – Code Llama 34b Instruct[through TogetherAI] – to generate potential fixes.
-2. **Patch Generation**: The suggestions from the previous stage are used to auto-generate patches for the buggy function.
+3. **Patch Generation**: The suggestions from the previous stage are used to auto-generate patches for the buggy function.
 The resulting patches are compiled and tested to validate the fixes.

 The framework structure is designed to maximize LLM utility by enhancing both the generation of repair suggestions and the generation of the entire patched function.